 See the Notice of Application

-SRAC provided legal research and evidentiary support for an historic challenge to homelessness and violations of the right to acdequate housing in Canada.
+SRAC has provided extensive legal research and evidentiary support to applicants and interveners in this historic challenge to homelessness and violations of the right to acdequate housing in Canada.
 The challenge was filed in Ontario Superior Court on April 26, 2010 by claimants Jennifer Tanudjaja, Janice Arsenault, Ansar Mahmood, Brian Dubourdieu, and the Centre For Equality Rights In Accommodation (CERA).
 A broad coalition of individuals and organizations are working on the case, including ACTO, CERA, the Dream Team, Sistering, the June Callwood Centre, the Toronto Disaster Relief Committee, and laywers Fay Faraday, Leilani Farha (CERA), Tracy Heffernan (ACTO) and Peter Rosenthal.

 For documents and further information on this case click here.

 Discrimination on the Ground of Social Condition of Poverty, homelessness or level of education